SayLending.com Financial Network

 The Purchase Price:

-• This is the the agreed upon purchase price of the home between the seller and buyer.
+This is the agreed upon purchase price of the home between the seller and buyer.

 The Down Payment: